HomeBlogVWAP Mean Reversion: Signal Quality vs Trade Density

 Paper Validation Should Preserve The Density Question

-Paper trading a VWAP mean-reversion branch should not only ask whether PnL matches.
+Paper trading a VWAP mean-reversion branch should compare more than PnL.
 It should ask whether the same signals appear, whether the same share of signals converts into tradable options, and whether rejects cluster in the same places.
 If paper trading sees half the expected signal count, the problem may be data timing.
 If it sees the signals but rejects more trades, the problem may be quote policy or contract availability.

 That makes the backtest artifact valuable beyond the historical result.
 It becomes the reference distribution for the live experiment.